Shakti Kapoor: Controversies

 In March 2005, India TV released a video allegedly showing Shakti Kapoor asking for sexual favour from an undercover reporter posing as an aspiring actress, in return for entry into the film industry.
-He told the undercover reporter: "I want to make love to you ... kiss you" According to India TV, this was a sting operation to expose the phenomenon of casting couch prevalent in Bollywood.
+He told the undercover reporter: "I want to make love to you ... kiss you".
+According to India TV, this was a sting operation to expose the phenomenon of casting couch prevalent in Bollywood.
 This incident sparked a controversy in Bollywood and Kapoor was banned by the Film & Television Producers Guild of India.
 Association of Indian Motion Pictures and TV Programme Producers decided not to ban him as no allegations against him were proved.
 One week later, however, the Film & Television Producers Guild lifted the ban.

 Kapoor claimed that the video clip in question was doctored and he has been framed.
 He said that the undercover reporter met him several times and threatened to commit suicide if he did not come to the hotel room she had booked.

+Four members of a gang have been arrested for kidnapping actor Mushtaq Khan from the Delhi airport, and according to the police, they were also plotting to kidnap Shakti Kapoor on the pretext of inviting him to an event, but the deal fell through due to a high advance request.